A Fourier-Jacobi Dirichlet series for cusp forms on orthogonal groups: Relation to Sugano's Theorem

-where $D = H(\xi)_{\infty}M(g_{f};\xi)_{f}$.
+where $D := H(\xi)_{\infty}M(g_{f};\xi)_{f}$.
 We note $D$ is an open subgroup of $H(\xi)_{\mathbb{A}}$ and $D \cap H(\xi)_{f}$ is compact.
 By \cite[Lemma 17.6]{shimura2004arithmetic}, there is a correspondence

-with each $f^{(i)} \in \mathbb{C}$, because $H(\xi)_{\infty} \cong SO(n+1)$ is compact.
+with each $f^{(i)} \in \mathbb{C}$, because $H(\xi)_{\infty} \cong \hbox{SO}(n+1)$ is compact.
 We also note here that $f(u_i) = f^{(i)}$ for all $i=1,\cdots, h$, as we can see by the way these $f^{(i)}$ are defined in the proof of \cite[Lemma 10.8]{Shimura_Euler_Product}.

-Now, for any two simultaneous eigenfunctions $f_{i}, f_j$ of the Hecke algebras defined by the pairs $\mathcal{H}_{p}' = (H(\xi)_p, M(g_f, \xi)_p)$ for all $p \notin \mathcal{P}$, their inner product is defined via the formula:
+Now, for any two simultaneous eigenfunctions $f_{i}, f_j$ of the Hecke algebras defined by the pairs $\mathcal{H}_{p}' = (H(\xi)_p, M(g_f, \xi)_p)$ for all $p \notin \mathcal{P}$, their inner product is defined via the formula

-where $\Gamma^{k} = H(\xi)_{\mathbb{Q}} \cap u_iDu_i^{-1}$ and $\nu\left(\Gamma^{k}\right) = \#(\Gamma^{k})^{-1}$, as in \cite[(17.23)]{shimura2004arithmetic} (here we again use the fact that $H(\xi)_{\infty}$ is compact). \\
+where $\Gamma^{k} = H(\xi)_{\mathbb{Q}} \cap u_kDu_k^{-1}$ and $\nu\left(\Gamma^{k}\right) = \#\left(\Gamma^{k}\right)^{-1}$, as in \cite[(17.23)]{shimura2004arithmetic} (here we again use the fact that $H(\xi)_{\infty}$ is compact). \\

-As $e(\xi)_i = \#\{H(\xi)_{\mathbb{Q}}\cap M(u_ig_f;\xi)\}$, we have that $e(\xi)_{i} = \nu\left(\Gamma^{i}\right)^{-1}$, which also gives
+As $e(\xi)_i = \#\{H(\xi)_{\mathbb{Q}}\cap M(u_ig_f;\xi)_f\}$, we have that $e(\xi)_{i} = \nu\left(\Gamma^{i}\right)^{-1}$, which also gives

-It is now possible to choose a basis of orthogonal Hecke eigenforms $\{f_1,f_2, \cdots, f_h\}$ (we necessarily have $h$ eigenforms) with respect to the above inner product.
-This is true, because the Hecke algebra defined by $\mathcal{H}_{p}'$ is commutative and consists of self-adjoint operators for all $p \notin \mathcal{P}$ (cf. \cite[Proposition 17.14]{shimura2004arithmetic}).
-Hence, we get the expression:
+It is now possible to choose a basis of orthonormal Hecke eigenforms $\{f_1,f_2, \cdots, f_h\}$ for $V(g_f; \xi)$ with respect to the above inner product (i.e. $\langle f_i,f_j\rangle=\delta_{ij}$ for all $i,j$).
+This is true because the Hecke algebra defined by $\mathcal{H}_{p}'$ is commutative and consists of self-adjoint operators for all $p \notin \mathcal{P}$ (see proof of \cite[Proposition 17.14]{shimura2004arithmetic}).
+Also, by \cite[Lemma 17.6, (1)]{shimura2004arithmetic}, there is an isomorphism between $V(g_f; \xi)$ and $\mathbb{C}^{h}$.
+Therefore, this basis must consist of $h$ eigenforms.
+Hence, we get the expression

-which after the simplifications becomes:
+which after the simplifications becomes